-By Heather Simms - Uniforms & Textiles Curator Adelaide's Living Legend visits the Army Museum The 92 year-old COL Donald Beard (retired) recently visited the Army Museum of SA to view an exhibition of his incredible military career, serving in three conflicts.
-Donald Beard was born in the Adelaide suburb of Ashford, virtually across the road from Keswick Barracks.
+By Heather Simms - Uniforms & Textiles Curator Adelaide's Living Legend visits the Army Museum ....
+92 year old Col Donald Beard (retired) recently visited the Army Museum of SA to view an exhibition of his incredible military career, serving in 3 conflicts.
+Donald Beard, was born in the Adelaide suburb of Ashford, virtually across the road from Keswick Barracks.
 Educated at Richmond High School and Adelaide High School, he began his medical training at Adelaide University during World War II.
-He joined the Army and was sent to Japan as part of the Occupation Force where he stayed for eighteen months.
-The day before he was due to come home, the Korean Conflict began and he was 'invited to volunteer' with 3rd Battalion.
-During his time in Korea regularly cared for Australian casualties.
-On one occasion, hitching a ride in a tank to go forward and collect wounded Australian soldiers, they attracted fire from the Chinese.
-Upon collecting the casualties he attached two wounded soldiers to each side of the tank and the Chinese held their fire and let the vehicle pass.
-He then used this method to retrieve more wounded and again the Chinese held their fire.
-It was a show of respect and sportsmanship in a difficult situation: During the Battle of Kapyong he was heard to say: "I'm not a brave man by any means but somehow I wasn't frightened at all ...
-I was too busy doing my work ...
-I didn't believe any of the bullets would hit me ...
+He joined the Army and was sent to Japan as part of the occupation force where he stayed for 18 months.
+The day before he was due to come home, the Korean Conflict began and he was 'invited' to volunteer with 3 Battalion.
+18 months later he finally returned home and began surgical studies.
+In 1957 he was appointed Senior Surgical Registrar at Adelaide Hospital.
+Now happily married he worked as an honorary surgeon at Adelaide Hospital, Queen Elizabeth Hospital and was appointed Head of Surgical Services at Modbury Hospital.
+During this time he continued his Army career in the Reserve and in 1967 was appointed as the Army Consultant Surgeon.
+The Korean Conflict again interfered and he 'volunteered' to go to Korea to care for Australian casualties.
+Hitching a ride in a tank to go forward and collect wounded Australian soldiers, they attracted fire from Chinese soldiers.
+Upon collecting the casualties he attached 2 wounded soldiers to each side of the tank and the Chinese held their fire and let the vehicle pass.
+He then used this action to retrieve more wounded and again the Chinese held their fire.
+A show of respect and sportsmanship in a hellish situation: the Battle of Kapiyong.
+He was heard to say "I'm not a brave man by any means but somehow I wasn't frightened at all ...
+I was too busy doing my work ...I didn't believe any of the bullets would hit me ...
 Throughout the night, and the next day, I dealt with casualties as best I could."
-Eighteen months later he finally returned home and began surgical studies.
-In 1957 he was appointed Senior Surgical Registrar at Adelaide Hospital.
-By now happily married he worked as an honorary surgeon at Adelaide Hospital, Queen Elizabeth Hospital and was in time appointed Head of Surgical Services at Modbury Hospital.
-During this time he continued his Army career in the Reserve and, in 1967, was appointed as the Army Consultant Surgeon.
-January 1968 again saw him 'volunteering,' to take a surgical team to be attached to the 8th Field Ambulance in Vietnam.
-He saved many lives in this conflict and became known as "the Diggers' Doctor".
-In 1986 he was appointed as Korea's Honorary Surgeon, a proud day for him, as well as being appointed as Chief Surgeon to Queen Elizabeth during her tour of Australia in that year.
+January 1968 again saw him 'volunteering' to take a surgical team to be attached to the 8th Field Ambulance in Vietnam.
+He saved many lives in Vietnam and became known as "the digger's doctor".
+In 1986 he was appointed as Korea's Honorary Surgeon, his proudest day as well as being appointed as Chief Surgeon to Queen Elizabeth during her tour of Australia in that year.
 Still sprightly at 92, one regret is that he doesn't play cricket any more, although he played for 50 years.
-He kindly gave his surgical instruments to the Museum which are now a focal point of the display.
+He kindly gave his surgical instruments to the Museum which is now a focal point of the display.

-Don Beard and Peter Scott inspect 'The Healer and The Hero' display By Joy Souter-Marketing
+Don Beard and Peter Scott inspect 'The Healer and The Hero' display

-Don Beard's surgical equipment
+Don Beard's surgical equipment By Joy Souter-Marketing